Optometry: Malaysia

 It takes four years to complete a degree in optometry.
 As of 2022, optometry courses have been well received by citizens, with nearly 3,000 registered optometrists.
 More universities and higher education studies are about to implement the courses, such as the National Institute of Ophthalmic Sciences in Petaling Jaya.
 Other public universities that offer this course include University Kebangsaan Malaysia (UKM), Universiti Teknologi Mara (UiTM), and International Islamic University Malaysia (IIUM).
 There are also private universities that offer this course such as Management and Science University (MSU) and SeGi University.
-After completing the Degree in Optometry, optometrists who practice in Malaysia must register with the Malaysian Optical Council (MOC), which is an organization under the Ministry of Health.
+After completing the degree in optometry, optometrists who practice in Malaysia must register with the Malaysian Optical Council (MOC), which is an organization under the Ministry of Health.

-The Association of Malaysian Optometrists (AMO) is the only body that represents the Malaysian optometrist profession.
+The Association of Malaysian Optometrists is the only body that represents the Malaysian optometrist profession.
 All of the members are either local or overseas graduates in the field of optometry.

 Pakistan

-Optometry is taught as a five/four-year Doctor/ Bachelors/ Bachelors with Honors course at many institutions notable among which are Department of Optometry & Vision Sciences (DOVS) FAHS, ICBS, Lahore, Pakistan Institute of Community Ophthalmology (PICO) Peshawar, Pakistan institute of Rehabilitation science Isra University campus Islamabad (PIRS), College of Ophthalmology & Allied Vision Sciences (COAVS) Lahore and Al-Shifa Institute of Ophthalmology Islamabad.
-After graduation, the optometrists can join a four-tiered service delivery level (Centre of Excellence, Tertiary/Teaching, District headquarter and sub-district /Tehsil headquarters).
-M.Phil. in Optometry is also available at select institutions such as King Edward Medical University, Lahore.
-Department of Optometry & Vision Sciences (DOVS) FAHS, ICBS, Lahore started bridging programmes for Bachelors/ Bachelors with Honors to become Doctor of Optometry OD, Post Professional Doctor of Optometry (PP-OD), Transitional Doctor of Optometry (t-OD).
+Optometry is offered as a four- or five-year programme leading to a bachelor's, bachelor's with honors, or doctoral degree at several institutions including the Department of Optometry & Vision Sciences (DOVS) FAHS, ICBS, Lahore, Pakistan Institute of Community Ophthalmology (PICO) Peshawar, Pakistan Institute of Rehabilitation Science Isra University campus Islamabad (PIRS), College of Ophthalmology & Allied Vision Sciences (COAVS) Lahore and Al-Shifa Institute of Ophthalmology Islamabad.
+After graduation, the optometrists can work within a four-tiered service delivery level (Centre of Excellence, Tertiary/Teaching, District headquarter and sub-district /Tehsil headquarters).
+An M.Phil. in Optometry is also available at select institutions such as King Edward Medical University, Lahore.
+The Department of Optometry & Vision Sciences (DOVS) FAHS, ICBS, Lahore started bridging programmes for bachelor's and bachelor's with honors degrees leading to the Doctor of Optometry (OD), Post-Professional Doctor of Optometry (PP-OD), and Transitional Doctor of Optometry (T-OD) qualifications.
 Optometry is not yet a regulated field in Pakistan as there is no professional licensing board or authority responsible for issuing practise licenses to qualified optometrists.
-This creates difficulty for Pakistani optometrists who wish to register abroad.
-The University of Lahore has recently launched Doctor of Optometry (OD).
-Imam Hussain Medical University also launched the Doctor of Optometry Program.
-The chairman of Imam Hussain Medical University, Sabir Hussain Babachan, vowed to regulate the OD curriculum according to international standards.
+This has created difficulties for Pakistani optometrists who wish to register abroad.
+The University of Lahore and Imam Hussain Medical University have also launched Doctor of Optometry (OD) programs.
+The chairman of Imam Hussain Medical University, Dr Sabir Hussain Babachan (OD), vowed to regulate the OD curriculum according to international standards.

 Philippines

 Optometry is regulated by the Professional Regulation Commission of the Philippines.
-To be eligible for licensing, each candidate must have satisfactorily completed a doctor of optometry course at an accredited institution and demonstrate good moral character with no previous record of professional misconduct.
+To be eligible for licensing, each candidate must have satisfactorily completed a Doctor of Optometry course at an accredited institution and demonstrate good moral character with no previous record of professional misconduct.
 Professional organizations of optometry in the Philippines include Optometric Association of the Philippines and Integrated Philippine Association of Optometrists, Inc. (IPAO).